Ijeoyibo/markdown-cv/index.md

 - Facilitated monthly meetings with clients to document requirements and explore potential solutions
 - Identified and reconciled errors in client data to ensure accurate business requirements
 - Built cubes for reporting and data visualization analysis using Visual Studio and Excel 2013

+__INTERSWITCH LIMITED__, Lagos, Nigeria

+Data Analyst `2008-2012`

+***Interswitch is an Africa-focused integrated digital payments and commerce company that facilitates the electronic circulation of money as well as the exchange of value between individuals and organizations on a timely and consistent basis***

+- Developed report using Crystal Reporting for all 30 banks in Nigeria, and provided these reports on daily basis.
+These reports comprise of 10 different products.
+- Achieved 99.999% availability and performance of the InterSwitch Switching Platform that yield millions (N) for the organization
+- Ensured best-practice maintenance standards on all organization managed servers- Live and Test Environments Servers.
+- Responsible for Postilion DB configurations on integration projects.
+Postilion is a software for the switching company which seats on Microsoft Database platform
+- Designed data warehouse for the organization
+- Designed, Developed and Implemented delivery management level Reports
+- Performed MasterCard Terminal Integration Process Tests and Production
+- Managed and supported all database servers for the organization
+- Performed Network Interface Validation Mastercard Tests
+- Responsible for Postilion Office Configurations
+- Provided Support on Card-related requests or complaints
+- Co-ordinated and ensured timely, accurate and secure generation of card production files for banks
+- Responsible for accurate generation of transaction report using MSSQL and crystal report tool
+- Responsible for Service Transition processes

 ## Education